Jack-Q/blog/source/_posts/2017-07-12-service-in-ros.md

 ```

 ## utilize service ##

-To utilize service, add corresponding declaration to header to build files.
+To utilize service, add corresponding declaration to build files.
+Then `catkin` will generate source code in all supported languages.
+Import the generated code into your code base to provide service.